gottacatchenall/ms_sampling_effort/manuscript.md

 in the first place---we'll revisit this in the final section.

 ![A and B: False negative rate (y-axis) as a function of total sampling effort (x-axis) and network size, computed using the method described above.
-For a this relation for 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance drawn according to the flexible-links model [@MacDonald2020RevLin] as described in the main text.
+For 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance drawn according to the flexible-links model [@MacDonald2020RevLin] as described in the main text.
 For each draw from the niche model, 200 sets of 1500 observations are simulated, for which each the mean false negative rate at each observation-step is computed.
-Means denoted with points, with $1\sigma$ in the first shade and
-$2\sigma$ in the second.
+Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.
 B: empirical food webs from Mangal database in teal, applied to the same process as the A. The outlier on panel B is a 714 species food-web.
 C) The expected needed observations of all individuals of all species (y-axis) required to obtain a goal number of observations (colors) of a particular species, and a function of the relative abundance of that focal species (x-axis) ](./figures/combinedfig2.png){#fig:totalobs}

 In panel (c) of @fig:totalobs, we show the expected number of total observations needed to obtain a "goal" number of observations (colors) of a particular